The Dinner (novel)

 The Dinner (Dutch: Het Diner) is a novel by the Dutch author Herman Koch.
 The book was first published by Ambo Anthos in 2009.
 It was translated into English by Sam Garrett, published in Great Britain in 2012, and the United States in 2013.
-The book became an international bestseller with many translations and has been adapted into four films.
+The book became an international bestseller with many translations and has been adapted into five films.

 Plot

 The story is narrated by Paul Lohman, a former history teacher.
 He and his wife Claire meet at a fancy restaurant in Amsterdam with his elder brother Serge, a prominent politician and contender for the position of Prime Minister of the Netherlands, and his wife Babette.
-The plan is to discuss over dinner how to handle a crime committed by their teenage sons, Michel and Rick, respectively.
+The plan is to discuss over dinner how to handle a crime committed by their respective teenage sons, Michel and Rick.
 The violent act of the two boys had been filmed by a security camera and shown on TV, but, so far, they have not been identified.
 The parents have to decide on what to do.
 They debate over dinner causing tension throughout the evening.